RapidSoftwareSolutions/Marketplace-API2Cart-Package/README.md

 | findWhat   | String     | Parameter's value specifies the entity that has to be found

 ## API2Cart.listProductFields
-Search product in store catalog.
+This method returns all available fields for product in the store.

 | Field   | Type       | Description
 |---------|------------|----------